evanebb/regnotify/README.md

 ![The web interface](screenshots/web-ui.png)

+- Simple web interface written with [Alpine](https://alpinejs.dev/) and [Bootstrap](https://getbootstrap.com/).
-- A rudimentary web UI and API to view/filter events.
+- Small JSON API to write/read/listen for events.
+Documentation can be found at [api/openapi.yaml](api/openapi.yaml).
 - Uses [Bolt](https://github.com/etcd-io/bbolt) as the back-end storage for events.
 - Utilizes Server-Sent Events to stream new events to your browser as they come in.

 # Deployment
 ## Quick deployment using Docker Compose
-For a quick 'batteries-included' setup including the registry itself, take a look at the [`docker-compose.yml`](docker-compose.yml) in this repository.
+For a quick 'batteries-included' setup including the registry itself, take a look at the [docker-compose.yml](docker-compose.yml) in this repository.
 To deploy it, run the following:
 ```shell
 git clone https://github.com/evanebb/regnotify.git